Earth and planetary science, environment

 - An innovative approach built around a comprehensive perspective on “Planet Earth” (solid earth, ocean/atmosphere, space environment, interfaces).

-- Instruction based on a “learn by doing” approach to research, with two lengthy laboratory internships in M1 and M2, the first conducted outside France.
+- Education based on a “learn by doing” approach to research, with two lengthy laboratory internships in M1 and M2, the first conducted outside France.

 - Unprecedented collaboration between some of the most prestigious academic institutions in France in the area of planetary science.